seporterfield/wki/README.md

-# wki

-Wikipedia at your fingertips.
+# Wikipedia at your fingertips.

 Written in go using [bubbletea](https://github.com/charmbracelet/bubbletea/).

 ## Usage